Nipsuli/tauri-plugin-clerk/README.md

 }
 ```

-By patching the global fetch to direct api calls through rust we can use the Clerk
+By patching the global fetch to direct api calls through rust we can use the
-javascript package as is and hook to the `onBeforeRequest` and `onAfterResponse`
+Clerk javascript package as is and hook to the `onBeforeRequest` and
-hooks similarly as in the clerk expo package does.
-In addition this package allows
+`onAfterResponse` hooks similarly as in the Clerk expo package does.
+In addition
-one to persist the Clerk session on disk to maintain the login state.
+this package allows one to persist the Clerk session on disk to maintain the
+login state.

+## Contributing

+Contributions in form of issues and prs are welcome.